The Bankrate promise

 How to switch your life insurance

 - Choose the type of life insurance you want.
 The first step is to choose if you want term or permanent life insurance.
 Term insurance lasts for a certain period and may require a medical exam.
-These policies can also be more expensive to buy as you get older.
-Annuities and cash-value policies, such as whole, universal and variable life products, can be more complex and costlier to replace because they often involve surrender charges, 1035 exchanges and the use of policy loans to fund a new life insurance policy.
+These policies are cheaper than permanent life insurance but will become more expensive to buy as you get older.
+Permanent life insurance, such as whole, universal and variable life insurance products, may cost more but do not expire under most circumstances as long as you pay your premium.
+These policies can have additional benefits, such as a cash value account that accrues throughout the life of the policy.
+If you are unsure which type of life insurance policy is right for you, consider speaking with a financial advisor or licensed insurance agent.

 - See if you can adjust your policy instead.
-After you know what changes you want to make, you can talk to your current insurer to see if there’s a way to adjust your policy to make it work for your new needs.
+After you know what changes you want to make, you can talk to your current insurer or agent to see if your policy includes terms that allow you to make changes to it to make it work for your new needs.
 It might not be an option, but it doesn’t hurt to ask.
-This tip is particularly helpful if you want to switch from term to whole life insurance because some providers offer that feature.
-Also, depending on the type of changes you’d like to make, you may be able to avoid health questions or a medical exam, which is not as likely if you switch to a new insurer.
+Also, depending on the type of changes you’d like to make, you may be able to avoid a health questionnaire or a medical exam, which is not as likely if you switch to a new insurer.

 Talking with a licensed insurance agent as you go along can help you to make sure you’re getting what you want out of the switch.
-Reviewing your current policy with your insurer may also be advisable.
+Reviewing your current policy with your insurer or agent may also be advisable.

 When you switch your policy, there are a few tips to keep in mind: